 The submission package is approved or rejected based on conformance to all requirements.
 The GHSP representative notifies the supplier of disposition and documents status in the submission package.
 Suppliers are expected to submit conforming PPAP's and not use the customer to inspect the quality of the submission.
-Failure to submit conforming PPAPs may result in customer service PTR's and if a pattern of submitting defective submissions is detected, it may result in GHSP notifying the supplier's registrar of the systemic breakdown.
+GHSP offers a PPAP checklist that is recommended for verifying work product quality of the PPAP submission and may be required as a PPAP deliverable.
+This checklist is available on our website under "Policies & Procedures".
+Failure to submit conforming PPAPs may result in customer service PTR's and if a pattern of submitting defective submissions is detected, it\may result in GHSP notifying the supplier's registrar of the systemic breakdown.
 A signed approved PSW warrant from GHSP signifies that supplier has authorization to ship parts for production per the MRP requirements.
 The first shipment of the production parts from a PPAP will be marked on the outside of the packaging "First Shipment of PPAP Approved Parts" to communicate to the GHSP production facility.
 If the submission package is rejected, the designated representative works with the supplier to resolve any discrepancies and to establish timing for a revised submission.
 Production shipments cannot begin until part submission approval is received.
 GHSP may choose to approve a Supplier Deviation Request or grant an interim approval if it is necessary to utilize the parts prior to full submission approval.
 Suppliers are responsible for implementing additional containment measures that protect the customer during the period in which the Interim PPAP Approval or Approved Deviation is effective.
 Suppliers are responsible for the costs related to resubmission.